keguar/append-only-storage/README.md

 * iterate through all index files of backup and figure out which objects are deleted and which are not;
 * create new append-only storage; copy all non-deleted objects from backup to new storage; use old unique identifiers; delete backup; now you have new storage that contain the same objects with the same indentifiers; new storage has zero fragmentation.

-Note: you may defragment storage parts independently; any sequence of objects that were stored between backups (between synchronous creation of new data stream file and new index file) can be backed up and defragmented independently of other objects.
+<b>Note:</b> you may defragment storage parts independently; any sequence of objects that were stored between backups (between synchronous creation of new data stream file and new index file) can be backed up and defragmented independently of other objects.

 How to replace fragmented hot storage part with defragmented one in background